Nianna/Karedi/README.md

 Please refer to the [wiki](https://github.com/Nianna/Karedi/wiki) to learn more.

+## Tutorial

+For tutorials explaining how to use this software, please refer to the [project's wiki](https://github.com/Nianna/Karedi/wiki).

 ## Requirements

 Karedi requires <b>Java 8</b>, please update it to the newest version to ensure that everything runs smoothly.